Where to Stay in Somerset: The Complete Guide

 Bruton High Street, Somerset

-If Bath is Somerset in costume drama and polished stone, Bruton is Somerset in linen, gallery glass and very good shoes.
-Small yet magnetic, it has become the emblem of the county’s newer appeal, with serious food, serious art and beautifully kept countryside all around.
+If Bath is Somerset in costume drama and polished stone, Bruton is Somerset in gallery glass and very good shoes.
+Small yet magnetic, it has become the emblem of the county’s newer appeal, with serious food, serious art and beautifully kept countryside all around it.

-Hauser & Wirth Somerset, the internationally renowned contemporary art gallery set in converted farm buildings, gave the town its cultural headline.
-But Bruton’s pull goes beyond the gallery.
-Osip, At The Chapel, Number One Bruton and The Newt nearby have helped make this corner of Somerset feel less like a rural detour and more like a destination in its own right.
+Hauser & Wirth Somerset, the internationally renowned contemporary art gallery, gave the town its cultural headline.
+But Bruton’s pull goes beyond that.
+Osip, At The Chapel, Number One Bruton and The Newt nearby have helped make this corner of Somerset feel like a destination in its own right.
 It suits couples, food people, art lovers and anyone who likes a weekend to contain both a very good dinner and a little self-improvement.

-Beyond that, the surrounding countryside is deeply useful: soft lanes, farm shops, handsome villages and easy access towards Castle Cary, Frome and South Somerset.
+Beyond that, the surrounding countryside is beautiful with its soft lanes, farm shops, handsome villages and easy access towards Castle Cary, Frome and South Somerset.

 Seymour House, Somerset